fferen/licenser/README.markdown

 many popular open source licenses.
-Simply provide the source directory, the project name and owner, and the license name, and it adds the license text into a COPYING file and prepends the right copyright headers to all source files, correctly escaped with relevant comment syntax for the language.
+Simply provide the source directory, the project name and owner, and the license name, and it adds the license text into a COPYING file and prepends the right copyright headers to all source files, correctly escaped with relevant comment syntax.

 It also comes with options for further configurability, such as excluding filetypes or specific directories.